arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

   }
 }
 ```
-With this example the UNO Q will send back whatever it receives in the UART.
+With this example the UNO Q will send back whatever it receives on the UART.

 #### From Serial to Monitor